lammps/lammps/doc/src/fix_ave_time.rst

 of numbers is written each time output is performed.
 The number of rows is the length of the input vectors, and the number of columns is the number of values.
 Thus the file ends up to be a series of these array sections.

-If the filename ends in '.yaml' or '.yml' then the output format is conforming to the `YAML standard <https://yaml.org/>`_ which allows to easily import that data into tools and scripts that support reading YAML files.
-The :doc:`structured data Howto
-<Howto_structured_data>` contains examples for parsing and plotting such
-data with very little programming effort in Python using the *pyyaml*, *pandas*, and *matplotlib* packages.
+If the filename ends in '.yaml' or '.yml' then the output format conforms to the `YAML standard <https://yaml.org/>`_ which allows easy import that data into tools and scripts that support reading YAML files.
+The :doc:`structured data Howto <Howto_structured_data>` contains examples for parsing and plotting such data with very little programming effort in Python using the *pyyaml*, *pandas*, and *matplotlib* packages.

 The *overwrite* keyword will continuously overwrite the output file with the latest output, so that it only contains one timestep worth of